Arania/gitpusshuten-website/content/documentation/commands/help.md

 [Examples]

-  gitpusshuten user add to production                # Sets up the user on the remote server for production. gitpusshuten user reconfigure for production       # Reconfigures the user without removing applications. gitpusshuten user remove from production           # Removes the user and all it's applications. gitpusshuten user install-ssh-key on staging       # Installs your ssh key on the server for the user. gitpusshuten user install-root-ssh-key on staging  # Installs your ssh key on the server for the root user.
+  heavenly user add to production                # Sets up the user on the remote server for production. heavenly user reconfigure for production       # Reconfigures the user without removing applications. heavenly user remove from production           # Removes the user and all it's applications. heavenly user install-ssh-key on staging       # Installs your ssh key on the server for the user. heavenly user install-root-ssh-key on staging  # Installs your ssh key on the server for the root user.

-For a list of all commands: gitpusshuten help
+For a list of all commands: heavenly help
 For more information, visit: http://gitpusshuten.com/
 <% end %>